-We are human beings and we cannot breathe in water (obviously!) therefore the natural response of your body when learning to submerge, is to raise your heart rate, increase levels of anxiety and generally say 'no, don't do this'..!
+We are human beings, and we cannot breathe in water (obviously!) therefore, the natural response of your body when learning to submerge is to raise your heart rate, increase levels of anxiety and generally say, 'no, don't do this..!

 Next, take a deep breath and place your mouth and nose in the water.
-With your eyes still out of the water, hold your breath and your mouth and nose in the water for as long as you are comfortable with.
-5 seconds is plenty.
+With your eyes still out of the water, hold your breath and your mouth and nose in the water for as long as you are comfortable.
+Five seconds is plenty.
 Do this a few times until you are relaxed; you can do it for longer, and it becomes second nature.

 My ebook The Complete Beginners Guide To Swimming contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
 Click the link below for more information.